What are the symptoms of WTS?

 Under conditions of severe stress, (like childbirth, divorce, or the death of a loved one) the metabolism can slow down and the body temperature drops as a coping mechanism.
 After the stress has passed the metabolism and body temperature are supposed to come back up to normal, but sometimes they don’t and the body can get stuck in “conservation mode” and the debilitating symptoms can persist indefinitely (often worsening under subsequent stress).

-The thyroid system is responsible for maintaining normal body temperature (normal metabolic rate).
-The whole purpose of the active thyroid hormone (T3) is to go into the nucleus of every cell of the body (except the few cells that don’t have DNA) and stimulate the rate at which DNA, the code of life, is transcribed.
+The thyroid system is needed to maintain normal body temperature (normal metabolic rate).
+The active thyroid hormone (T3) goes into the nucleus of every cell of the body (except the few cells that don’t have DNA) and stimulates the rate at which DNA, the code of life, is transcribed.
 Literally, T3 determines how fast we live (our metabolic rate/body temperature).
+T3 also stimulates the mitochondria that turn fuel into power.
+When the mitochondria aren’t functioning well it’s easier to gain weight and feel tired.

 Under conditions of stress, the cells of the body convert less T4 (the less active hormone supplied by the thyroid gland) into the active thyroid hormone, T3.
 Consequently, the metabolism slows and the body temperature drops and the symptoms appear.